lms4w/githubTrainingPH/NextSteps.md

 * Explore different approaches to branching

-* Try to figure out what's going on with Headings.
-Answer: you need to add a space between the hash sign and heading.
+* To make headings display properly, you need to add a space between the pound sign and heading.

+Like this:
+# heading
+not this
+#heading